Fastenal Co. (FAST) Stock: A SWOT Analysis - News Heater

 The average price point forecasted by analysts for Fastenal Co.
-(FAST) is $57.18, which is $0.25 above the current market price.
-The public float for FAST is 570.10M, and currently, short sellers hold a 2.66% ratio of that floaft.
-The average trading volume of FAST on October 10, 2023 was 3.00M shares.
+(FAST) is $57.95, which is -$3.4 below the current market price.
+The public float for FAST is 570.16M, and currently, short sellers hold a 2.69% ratio of that floaft.
+The average trading volume of FAST on October 16, 2023 was 3.17M shares.

 In today's chaotic marketplace, the biggest gains will come from some currently-small companies that pass by older, larger businesses still stuck in a pre-pandemic world.
 The trick is figuring out which small caps will be tomorrow's winners.
 That's why StockWire News has put together a special Wealth Building Report, highlighting 3 small cap stocks set to soar in 2023.